KokareIITP/app-web-server/docs/Installation Guide.md

 File syncing will work properly after you receive this message: `default: Mounting shared folders`.
 Please wait for this message before proceeding to the next steps.

+The virtual machine will ask you for login id and password in case you want to work with the virtual machine.
+The login id is : vagrant
+Password is : vagrant

 Once the VM booted up (and you were able to receive the messages specified above), you can ssh onto the VM by running the command:

     vagrant ssh